zachvalenta/notes-sw/architecture/system.md

 * one dev's edge cases are another's entire project 📙 Kleppmann 491
 * listen to Knuth -> fast code matters less than you think https://www.youtube.com/watch?v=PhUb7y9WZGs
 > We should forget about small efficiencies, say about 97% of the time; premature optimization is the root of all evil. - Donald Knuth
-* write code that's easy to throw away
-> Write code to be changed and/or deleted.
-This comes from someone who's worked in startups for the past 5 years.
-We often overestimate how long code =is supposed to live.
-We as programmers often exaggerate with our DRY and stuff, we do not want to repeat ourselves, we want to find another abstraction...we want to find some general that can help us abstract stuff away.
-My piece of advice is that, step back and consider for a moment that this code is not going to stay in, so maybe only try and find the abstraction layer once you really sure that this is how it's going to be. - Thorsten Ball https://developeronfire.com/podcast/episode-373-thorsten-ball-interpreters-compilers-and-writing
 > To be attractive to hackers, a language must be good for writing the kinds of programs they want to write.
 And that means, perhaps surprisingly, that it has to be good for writing throwaway programs. - http://paulgraham.com/popular.html
 * don't cargo cult 'best practices'
 > Sophisticated design principles can make your code faster, more flexible, more modular, and all of the other positive adjectives that people use to describe high-quality software.
 But they also make it more complex. `AbstractSyntaxRenderers` and `DoubleBackflipDatabaseTransmogrophiers` do make some programs clearer and easier to understand, especially large ones.
 But they can also be the equivalent of using a metrics-oriented, fully agile, stakeholder-prioritized development flow for working on a jigsaw puzzle with your dad.
 Sure you’re following best practices, but you probably didn’t need to, and now your dad thinks you’re a Scientologist. - https://robertheaton.com/2018/12/02/programming-project-5-snake/